Sewerbird/sewerbird.github.io/content/blog/_posts/2017-07-11-Broken Arm Saga.md

 ## The Mountain, Part II

-It was 10:00 by the time we got back, and everyone who had been left behind had fought the buzzkill that an armbreak is with alcohol (admirably so!).
+It was 10:00 by the time we got back, and everyone who had been left behind had fought the buzz-kill that an arm-break is with alcohol (admirably so!).
 I socialized a bit and tried to reassure everyone I would be okay, and that took a while: it was an interesting room where everyone was drunk except me, and they were all very worried for me.
 Gabriel brought out a bit of 18 year whiskey, and we toasted to my quick recovery: it would be my last sip of drink for a month.

 I started to realize how fragile I was when it was time for me to try to sleep upright on a couch.
 The arm was only stationary in one axis, and any small jostle would make my bones shift.
 Imagine you are on a camping trip, and you are setting up a tent with a segmentable pole.
 You know the feeling when you hold the bag containing the pole segments, and how they will shift and slide around each other in a tight bundle?
 That's a normal sensation except for when it accurately describes your arm, where it becomes a very scary and unsettling feeling.
 I snuck some tears of fear in when no one was looking.